KumarGuduriR/Coding_Challenge/README.md

 2.)
 Applied machine learning

-This repo contains following directories
+Further, this repo contains following directories

 src: This directory contains all .py files related to the tasks.